calcucool/NASAProject/README.md

 ## OpenLayers Features

-- **Date Selection**
+- **Date Range Selection**
-  Pick a date to reload NASA HLS WMTS imagery (defaults to two days before today).
+  Select a custom date range to load multi-day composite NASA HLS WMTS imagery.
+  - **Default**: 1-day range (yesterday to today)
+  - **Maximum**: 14-day range for broader composite views
+  - Cached ranges are stored for fast reload
+  *Note:* The 14-day limit ensures optimal NASA GIBS API performance and data reliability.

 - **Event Selection**
   Choose events from a preloaded JSON file; the map pans and zooms smoothly to the event location with an animated pulse marker.